chewkxmy/Dicrathon---Vista-Voyagers/README.md

 Step 3: use terminal to install required module
   > pip install django

-Step 4: use terminal to run the code on local host
+Step 4: use terminal to run the code
   > python manage.py runserver

 Then click on the link provided in the terminal and a website should be displayed.